jayalmaraz/jay-almaraz.github.io/docs/volunteers/volunteering.md

 permalink: /docs/volunteers
 ---

-# How to be the best Volunteer on Campfire
+# How to be the best Volunteer on Volaby

-Read about Campfire's volunteering features, built especially for amazing people, like you!
+Read about Volaby's volunteering features, built especially for amazing people, like you!
 {: .fs-4 .fw-300 }